Thinking about classical Greek?

 The course uses a traditional approach to the language with translation both ways.
 You need to develop strategies to memorise new vocabulary and a significant number of endings.
 The classes need to be backed up by a significant amount of independent study, for which extensive materials are available on-line.

 You should expect to:

-- spend 2-3 hours between each class on independent study
+- spend at least 2-3 hours between each class on independent study

 - revise for exams over the Christmas and Easter vacations,

 - set aside time for 300 hours of study over the year in total